-The interim site was officially designated as a dredged material ocean disposal site in 1984.
-From 1976 to 1997, when more reliable disposal volume records were kept, approximately 115 million cubic yards of dredged sediment were disposed within the boundaries of the MDS.
-The composition of this material varied from the coarser fraction of "one-man stone" and "derrick stone" to the finer grained material of sand, silt and clay.
+In 1984, EPA officially designated the interim site as a dredged material ocean disposal site, referring to it as the “Mud Dump Site” (MDS).
+From 1976 to 1997, when more reliable disposal volume records were kept, approximately 115 MCY of dredged sediment were disposed within the boundaries of the MDS.
+The composition of this material varied from the coarser fraction of "one-man stone" and "derrick stone" to the finer grained material - sand, silt and clay.
 The wide variety of bottom sediment types supported a diverse ecosystem.
-Since mid-1991 the larger stones have been directed to artificial reef sites, extending the life of the site for sand and silt material more commonly disposed at the MDS.
+Beginning in mid-1991, the larger stones were directed to artificial reef sites to extend the useful life of the MDS for accommodating the sand and silt materials that are most commonly dredged from harbor navigation projects.

 Establishment of the HARS

-In September 1997, the USEPA de-designated and terminated the use of the MDS and simultaneously re-designated the site and surrounding areas that had been used historically as disposal sites for dredged materials as the Historic Area Remediation Site (HARS) (40 CFR Sections 228.15(d)(6); see 62 Fed.
+In September 1997, the EPA de-designated and terminated the use of the MDS and simultaneously re-designated the site and surrounding areas that had been historically used for dredged material disposal as the Historic Area Remediation Site (HARS) (40 CFR Sections 228.15(d)(6); see 62 Fed.
 Reg.
 46142 (29 August 1997); 62 Fed.
 Reg.
 26267 (13 May 1997)).
+The need to remediate the HARS was supported by the presence of toxic effects, dioxin bioaccumulation exceeding Category 1 levels in worm tissue, as well as TCDD/PCB contamination in area lobster stocks.
+Although individual elements of those data did not establish sediments within the HARS as imminent hazards to the New York Bight Apex ecosystem, living resources, or human health, the collective evidence presented cause for concern and justified the need for remediation.
+Further information on the conditions in the Study Area and the surveys performed may be found in the SEIS (EPA, 1997).
 The HARS is managed to reduce impacts of historical disposal activities at the site to acceptable levels in accordance with 40 CFR Section 228.11(c).
-The need to remediate the HARS is supported by the presence of toxic effects, dioxin bioaccumulation exceeding Category 1 levels in worm tissue, as well as TCDD/PCB contamination in area lobster stocks.
-Proposed dredged sediment is determined to be Category 1 if test results indicate no unacceptable toxicity or bioaccumulation in test systems per the guidelines and requirements listed in the US Army Corps of Engineers, New York District and EPA Region 2 – Guidance for Performing Tests on Dredged Material Proposed for Ocean Disposal (April 2016).
-Although individual elements of those data did not establish sediments within the HARS as imminent hazards to the New York Bight Apex ecosystem, living resources, or human health, the collective evidence presented cause for concern and justified the need for remediation.
-Further information on the conditions in the Study Area and the surveys performed may be found in the Supplemental Environmental Impact Statement (SEIS) (USEPA, 1997).

-The HARS designation identified an area in and around the MDS which had exhibited the potential for adverse ecological impacts.
+The HARS designation identified an approximately 15.7 square nautical mile area located approximately 3.5 nautical miles east of Highlands, New Jersey and 7.7 nautical miles south of Rockaway, New York area in and around the MDS which had exhibited the potential for adverse ecological impacts (see Figure 1).
 The HARS is being remediated with dredged material that meets current Category 1 standards and does not cause significant undesirable effects including through bioaccumulation.
 This dredged material is referred to as "Material for Remediation" or "Remediation Material.”
+Proposed dredged sediment is determined to be Category 1 if test results indicate no unacceptable toxicity or bioaccumulation in test systems per the guidelines and requirements listed in the US Army Corps of Engineers, New York District and EPA Region 2 – Guidance for Performing Tests on Dredged Material Proposed for Ocean Disposal (April 2016).

 Buffer Zone: An approximately 5.7 square nautical mile area (0.27 nautical mile wide band around the PRA) in which no placement of the Material for Remediation will be allowed, but may receive Material for Remediation that incidentally spreads out of the PRA.